Read on for tips and tricks on how to make sure your children stay comfortable when the weather heats up.

 You could also try travelling early in the morning or in the evening when the temperature’s lower.
 Do make sure you never leave a baby or toddler in a hot car, even for a minute or two.

 You thought you had hurdles to climb in life, and then you tried to get a hat on a toddler.
 We’ve all been there.
 Yet it’s important to get your child to keep their hat on in the heat.

 The ideal hat is one with a wide brim and a flap to cover their neck.
 Try an elasticated or Velcro strap that tucks under their chin to keep it in place (NHS Choices, 2016).

 You could also get a hat for yourself or their favourite teddy to persuade them this is a club they totally want to join.
-Pick up a hat at your local NCT nearly new sale.
-Read our sun safety article: Sun safety for kids: your summer holiday guide.
+Read our sun safety article: Sun safety for kids.